Error: User modify failed. Cannot modify user on this node: Authentication by SSH key failed!

 PubkeyAuthentication yes

-and it should log you in else edit /etc/ssh/sshd_config and set PermitRootLogin yes
+Step 5(A): If it does not log you in, edit /etc/ssh/sshd_config and set PermitRootLogin to yes and restart SSHD.

 #Add the following lines to the end of /etc/ssh/sshd_config to allow root login from localhost only